 American domination and control of the fur trade was not easy to secure.
 Capital and men "to bear the fatigues, and brave the dangers incident" to the wilderness commerce were not always available.
-Accordingly, the Indian Agents were given "the exclusive right of granting trade licenses to foreigners."
-Bonds were required to insure compliance with the law, particularly with reference to the liquor traffic.
+Accordingly, the Indian Agents were given "the exclusive right of granting trade licenses to foreigners".
+Bonds were required to insure compliance with the provisions of the law, particularly with reference to carrying liquor into the Indian territory.

 In actual practice the new policy left something to be desired.
 A foreigner of undesirable character being unable to secure the necessary license not infrequently resorted to a ruse.
-By employing an American to take out the license the alien, accompanying the expedition as an "interpreter" or "boatman," would, as soon as the Indian agencies were passed, assume control of his property and carry on his business as usual.
+By employing an American to take out the license the alien, accompanying the expedition as an "interpreter" or "boatman", would, as soon as the Indian agencies were passed, assume control of his property and carry on his business as usual.